Pentagon Says Warning Signs Were Missed

 And I'm Steve Inskeep.
 Today the Pentagon releases its report on what the military missed before a massacre at Fort Hood, Texas.
 People who worked with him say Major Nadal Hasan left many warning signs before allegedly opening fire last year.
 But that did not stop the psychiatrist's transfer from Walter Reed Medical Center to Fort Hood for additional work.
 Defense Secretary Robert Gates summed up the Pentagon's conclusions a short time ago.

-Secretary ROBERT GATES (U.S. Defense Department): In particular, the review concluded the DOD force protection programs are not properly focused on internal threats such as workplace violence and self-radicalization.
+ROBERT GATES: In particular, the review concluded the DOD force protection programs are not properly focused on internal threats such as workplace violence and self-radicalization.

 INSKEEP: Let's try to translate that with NPR's Daniel Zwerdling, who's been covering the story from the beginning.
 Daniel, good morning once again.